 18.2 We will only accept communications and instructions from customers in English.

 19.1 If we lose contact with you despite repeated attempts through all possible channels (i.e. phone, email or post) for three years (in case of Fixed Term deposits- three years after maturity), we may treat your account as being inactive to help mitigate the risk of fraudulent activity.
-This means that we will stop contacting you or sending you statements by email.
+This means that we will stop contacting you.

 19.2 To make your account active again, you can contact us using the details on our ‘get in touch’ For identification purposes, you are required to provide Proof of ID and Proof of Address.
 Details of which documents we accept can be found here and how to get them certified can be found here.